tharuka-pavith/ProjectEuler/README.md

 Project Euler is a series of challenging mathematical/computer programming problems that require more than just mathematical insights to solve.
 Project Euler is ideal for mathematicians who are learning to code.

-The solutions will be checked by our [automated testing on GitHub Actions](https://github.com/TheAlgorithms/Python/actions) with the help of [this script](https://github.com/TheAlgorithms/Python/blob/master/scripts/validate_solutions.py).
-The efficiency of your code is also checked.
-You can view the top 10 slowest solutions on GitHub Actions logs (under `slowest 10 durations`) and open a pull request to improve those solutions.

 ## Solution Guidelines